Skip to main content

 Robots support data integrity on the warehouse floor

 Cross-channel data sharing depends on consistent physical workflows.
-Holly Woods described how Zebra robots improve pick paths and reduce wasted motion.
+Holly Woods described how robots improve pick paths and reduce wasted motion.
 "The robot is round, it looks like an industrial Roomba," she said.
 Because the robots follow predictable routes, stock movements become more reliable, and reliable movements produce reliable data.

 When the physical process is consistent, the digital data becomes trustworthy.
 Cross-channel data sharing depends on that trust.